Geometry Modeling and Preparation for Automated Meshing: An Example of the ONERA M6 Wing

 Here you can find the CSM file for step three: om6Step3.csm.

 In the Graphic window, bodies are included in the Display part of the tree window to the left.
 The listing can be expanded by pressing + to the left and Faces, Edges, and Nodes can be seen.
-To the right of each, you will find below items:
+To the right of each, you will find the items below:

 Viz: toggles the visibility